Service Dog FAQs

 Biological Life Expectancy and Working Life Expectancy: Understand how long your dog will most likely be of service, when you need a new one, and how you can save up for it.
 Long-term planning is viral.
 Also, old dogs will have care needs of their own.
 Have a plan to manage that and possibly a family member that can help and give him/her a good pet life in retirement.

 Based on the individual circumstances, the criteria can be even further complicated.
-Picking the right dog is essential for long-term success.
+Picking the right dog from a good service dog breed is essential for long-term success.

 In Conclusion